-To this end, Blank Rome maintains a dedicated privacy class action defense team comprising a deep bench of experienced litigators and privacy attorneys.
-We are frequently retained to litigate high exposure, “bet-the-company” class action litigation and have a track record of achieving superior results for our clients in even the most demanding cases.
+To this end, Blank Rome maintains a dedicated Privacy Class Action Defense team comprising a deep bench of experienced litigators and privacy and marketing attorneys.
+We are frequently retained to litigate high-exposure, “bet-the-company” class action litigation and have a track record of achieving superior results for our clients in even the most demanding cases.

-Led by a seasoned privacy litigator with well over a decade of experience in the field, our privacy class action defense attorneys achieve results through novel strategies uniquely tailored to each case and client.
-We focus on early negotiation and dismissal, summary judgment (without class discovery), defeating class certification at the earliest practicable time, and leveraging favorable settlements that make business sense and ward off future claims.
+Led by several seasoned privacy litigators with well over a decade of experience in the field, our Privacy Class Action Defense team achieves results through leveraging their reputation and relationships in the field, and implementing novel strategies uniquely tailored to each case and client.
+We focus on early factual investigation, negotiation and dismissal, summary judgment (without class discovery), defeating class certification at the earliest practicable time, and leveraging favorable settlements that make business sense and ward off future claims.
 We also work with our clients to structure business practices that reduce risk without affecting the bottom line.

 Winning in and out of court is our fundamental priority.
-With 13 U.S.-based offices, we defend clients in state and federal courts across the nation against claims alleging violations of federal and state statutory and common law consumer privacy, communications, and other related laws such as negligence and fraud.
-Our interdisciplinary approach—combined with our regulatory knowledge and strong relationships with the Federal Communications Commission, the Federal Trade Commission, class action administrators, plaintiffs’ counsel, and the courts—has led to national recognition of the comprehensive service we provide to our clients.
+With 13 U.S.-based offices, we defend clients in state and federal courts across the nation against claims alleging violations of federal and state consumer privacy, publicity, and communications laws, as well as related and ancillary claims such as false advertising and fraud.
+Our interdisciplinary approach—combined with our regulatory knowledge and strong relationships with various federal agencies, attorneys’ general offices, privacy consultants and experts, class action administrators, plaintiffs’ counsel, and the courts—has led to national recognition of the comprehensive service we provide to our clients.

 How We Can Help

 Our Privacy Class Action Defense team has decades of experience defending a wide assortment of consumer-facing businesses in multi-district, nationwide state and federal lawsuits alleging violation of various consumer protection laws such as: